8 secret sights in Istria, Croatia

 7. Dine in a Konoba

 The word konoba originates from the Roman term canapa to describe a place for storing foodie supplies.
 Over the centuries the term has come to mean a culinary emporium with a rough-and-ready restaurant on the ground floor, serving anything from preserved tuna to stuffed squid to lamb baked in almond and prunes.
 Until recent decades fishermen could even bring their own catch and demand it be seared on the communal grill with a pint of wine alongside.
 Konobas are still the most authentic - not to mention least expensive - venue for a blowout Istrian feast.

 In Venice, a bottle of water costs €6.
 And don't even mention hotel prices.
 Fortunately, all summer long shuttle boats putter from the Istrian ports of Poreč, Rovinj, Umag and Pula into the heart of La Serenissima.
 The two-hour cruise allows passengers to Instagram the Most Serene Republic's 118 islands while topping up their tan.
 After six hours in the land of pasta and Prosecco, the return trip deposits guests in Istria in time for goulash and panceta.
 Bank on €60 for the return trip.

 The Istrian Riviera has so much to offer holidaymakers after more than simple sun, sea, and sand - although it has those too.
 Whether you come for the winery open days, to go truffle hunting or to admire the diverse ancient architecture, Istria will not disappoint.
-Check out the latest offers from Thomson on holidays to Istria this summer, which depart from airports all over the UK.
+Check out the latest offers from TUI on holidays to Istria this summer, which depart from airports all over the UK.
 You can also find out more about the weather in destinations across Istria.

 Get FREE travel offers